kamleshthink/AnuCode/RENDER_DEPLOYMENT.md

-# AnuCode API - Render Deployment Guide
+# AnuCode - Render Deployment Guide

-This guide will help you deploy the AnuCode backend API to Render.
+This guide will help you deploy both the AnuCode backend API and web app to Render.

 ## Prerequisites